-An Australian man’s home grown cure for severe abdominal pain and wasting, in two daughters, nearly lands him in jail.
+An Australian man’s home grown treatment for his daughters’ severe crohn’s disease abdominal pain nearly landed him in jail.

-A 64-year-old Australian father narrowly avoided jail after he tried to ease his daughters’ Crohns’ related abdominal pain with cannabis.
+A 64-year-old Australian father narrowly avoided jail after he tried to ease his daughters’ abdominal pain from crohn’s disease with cannabis.
 Stephen Taylor watched his daughters convulse in pain from a disease that kept them chronically underweight and feeling terrible for years.
-His trial exposes the problems that plague medical cannabis law and the agonizingly slow pace of reform.
+His trial exposes the problems that plague medical cannabis law, and the agonizingly slow pace of reform.

 Australia’s Medical Cannabis System in Question

 The Land Down Under has an odd relationship with cannabis.
 While medicinal weed was officially declared legal in 2017, only about 3,100 Australians, in a population of 25 million, have so far been granted a prescription.
 That’s roughly just 0.012 percent of the population who have been legally allowed to use one of the world’s most popular natural medications.

 Experts estimate that roughly 100,000 people in Australia are illegally self-medicating with cannabis.
 And that’s only medicinally.
 More than one-third of Aussies have taken (or continue to take) cannabis recreationally, making it one of the most prevalent cannabis consuming countries in the world per capita.